uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 title: "Expand your food and drink manufacturing business into the UK"
 ---

-The UK is one of the fastest growing food and drink markets in the world, and is renowned for its innovative approach to food development, high-tech manufacturing and high-quality raw materials.
+The UK’s food and drink market is growing, and the industry is renowned for its innovative approach to food development, high-tech manufacturing and high-quality raw materials.

 Food and drink is the UK's largest manufacturing sector and contributed £110bn or 6.6% to national gross value added in 2015.

 Europe’s 743 million consumers are within easy reach of the UK, thanks to its geographic location, strong supply and distribution infrastructure.

 If you’re looking to expand - bring your food and drink business to the UK for:
-* rapid growth: UK consumer expenditure on food, drink and catering was £201 billion in 2015 and is one of the fastest-growing food and drink markets in the world
+* rapid growth: UK consumer expenditure on food, drink and catering was £203 billion in 2016
 * innovation: the UK is a centre for research and product development in food and drink, pioneering ethical, health and convenience foods.
 * access to other markets: European companies use the UK as a springboard to the rest of the world
 * food security: the UK is leads the development of stable, ethical and traceable global supply chains